Spongiform Encephalopathy: Causes and Treatments

 Cerebrospinal fluid (CSF) analysis can reveal elevated levels of specific proteins, such as 14-3-3 protein, which are indicative of prion disease.
 Genetic testing may also be conducted to identify mutations associated with familial forms of the disease.

-Treatment Options for Spongiform Encephalopathy
+What Are the Treatment Options for Spongiform Encephalopathy?

 Currently, there is no cure for spongiform encephalopathy, and treatment focuses on managing symptoms and providing supportive care.
 Research efforts are ongoing to develop therapies that target the underlying prion pathology.